ArchiveBox/docs/Usage.md

 Make sure to run `./setup` or follow the [[Install]] instructions before archiving anything.

 ## Run ArchiveBox with configuration options
+You can set environment variables in your shell profile, a config file, or by using the `env` command.
+See [[Configuration]] for more details.

 ```bash
 env FETCH_MEDIA=True MEDIA_TIMEOUT=500 ./archive ...
 ```